-- 1. Promote Bonanza as a future growth area and provide residents with a long-term vision for the community. - 2.
-Minimize conflicts between agricultural and non-agricultural land uses. - 3.
+- 1. Promote Bonanza as a future growth area and provide residents with a long-term vision for the community. - Minimize conflicts between agricultural and non-agricultural land uses. - 3.
 Encourage new development in proximity to areas where development of a similar nature is already established and servicing is available, to promote efficiencies in land use and service delivery, and reduce impacts on agricultural lands. - 4.
 Protect the community water source and environmentally sensitive areas from negative impacts. - 5.
-Address the future development of Confined Feeding Operations (CFOs) in the Plan area.
+Address the future development of Confined Feeding Operations (CFOs) in the Plan area. - 6.
+Coordinate development activities with Alberta Transportation to protect the integrity of Highway 719.